mygpstracker/mygpstracker/README.md

 You will need to be comfortable editing HTML, CSS, JavaScript, PHP, and SQL scripts, as well as using your brower's Developer Tools to find and solve coding problems.

-If you are simply a phone user interested in seeing your (or someone elses) location on a map without any effort, this application is probobly not for you.
+(Or) If you are <b>simply a phone user</b> interested in seeing your (or someone elses) location on a map without any effort, this application is probobly not for you.
 Have a look in the Play Store for a different app.

 While we're happy to answer simple questions on our Forum for free, if you need help with integrating GpsTracker or MyGPSTracker please consider contracting one of our developers listed in our support forums.